Top Sales Operations Tools for Revenue Teams

 Key Tools:

-• Cognism: B2B data provider focused on GDPR-compliant contact data with strong coverage in European markets Learn more about Cognism
+• Cognism: B2B intelligence platform focused on GDPR-compliant contact data with strong coverage in European markets

-Contact records decay at roughly 30% annually as people change roles, companies get acquired, and email addresses become invalid.
+Salesforce research estimates that 91% of CRM data is incomplete or inaccurate, and contact records decay as people change roles, companies get acquired, and email addresses become invalid (Salesforce State of Sales).
 Manual data cleanup consumes hours of rep time that should be spent selling.
 Data enrichment platforms automate the process of filling missing fields, updating stale information, deduplicating records, and standardizing formats across your CRM.

 These tools maintain CRM hygiene by continuously monitoring record completeness, validating email deliverability, and appending firmographic details like company size, industry, and revenue.
 Advanced enrichment solutions also handle lead routing logic, assignment rules based on territory or account ownership, and survivorship rules that determine which data source wins when conflicts arise.